Healthy Homes Assessment Napier South

 Napier South Moisture Ingress & Drainage

-Keeping your rental property safe from moisture isn’t just about what’s inside the building but you must ensure there is somewhere to allow surface, rain and ground water to go and prevent it from getting inside.
-When it comes to moisture and damp it’s usually those concerns that you aren’t aware of that could become a major issue and cause damage to your investment and affecting the tenant’s health.
+Protecting your rental property from the effects of moisture isn’t just a matter of the inside; you have to ensure there is somewhere for surface, rain as well as groundwater to move, and also stop it from getting into the building.
+When it comes to moisture and damp it is often those concerns that you aren’t aware of that can cause a lot of trouble that can cause damage to your investment and harming the tenant’s well-being.

-Rental properties must have effective drainage to get rid of storm water, surface water and groundwater, with an appropriate runoff or outfall.
-Making sure that water has a place to go, and also that it can’t linger underneath the buildings is a vital aspect of making sure your property is dry.
+Properties that are rented must have effective drainage to eliminate rainwater, storm water, and ground water, including an appropriate runoff or outfall.
+Making sure that the water is able to go, and it can’t linger underneath the structures is an crucial aspect of keeping your property dry.

-Alongside the drainage system that will prevent moisture from entering, if your apartment has an enclosed gap between floorboards and ground, a ground moisture barrier must be constructed if it is reasonably practicable to do so.
+Alongside a drainage system to avoid the ingress of moisture, if your apartment has an enclosed gap between your floor and the ground, a ground moisture barrier must be constructed if it is reasonably practicable to install it.

-Ground moisture barriers are typically made of polythene and is laid on top of the ground, to block any moisture in the ground from rising into the property.
-It also helps in preventing moisture damage to the underfloor insulation.
+Ground moisture barriers are typically made of polythene and is laid on top of the ground, to block any moisture present in the ground from rising into the building.
+It also helps prevent water damage to the floor insulation.

 moisture ingress and drainage inspection